kbparagua/js-crash-course/04_objects.md

 var myObject = {myKey: "value"};
 ```

-When an object is passed an argument, a reference of it is actually passed.
+When an object is passed as an argument, a reference of it is actually passed.
 So, manipulating that reference will reflect the change to the real object.

 ```js
 function changeMe(object){